Winston Churchill once said:

 #6 – Start packing

 Whether you’re moving to a different neighbourhood in the same city or interstate, you need to begin packing your possessions several weeks prior to your scheduled move.
 Six to eight weeks before moving day is a good time to start.
+Of course, this rule doesn’t apply to perishable goods and it depends on what sort of items you are moving to your new home.
+For example, if you are moving with plants, it’s best to pack them shortly before moving day.
+If you are transporting a TV, it’s best to learn the correct approach.

 You can pack by room or use your own organisational system, but make sure you pack seasonally or rarely used items first, such as holiday décor, ski equipment, etc. To make unpacking easier later, colour code your boxes according to the sections of your home, such as green for kitchen items and yellow for things that belong to the living room.